Book a 30-Minute Call With Our Certified Consultant

 It’s not a marketplace-first blogging platform like WordPress where you install dozens of plugins and hope they don’t conflict after updates.

-A SaaS team installs 8 WordPress plugins for speed, SEO, security, forms and popups.
+Real-life example: A SaaS team installs 8 WordPress plugins for speed, SEO, security, forms and popups.
 One update breaks the form submission tracking.
 Leads drop for 2 weeks before anyone notices.
+HubSpot reduces this risk because key growth tools are already native.

 Who HubSpot CMS is best for